Vandenberg Space Force Base: SpaceX Falcon

 SpaceX briefly used SLC-3W during the early development of the Falcon 1 launch vehicle, and later moved operations to Space Launch Complex 4-East (SLC-4E).
-SpaceX refurbished SLC-4E for Falcon 9 and Falcon Heavy launches, in a 24-month process that began in early 2011.
+SpaceX refurbished SLC-4E for Falcon 9 launches in a 24-month process that began in early 2011.
 The draft environmental impact assessment with a finding of "no significant impact" was published in February 2011.
 Demolition began on the pad's fixed and mobile service towers in summer 2011.

-By late 2012, SpaceX continued to anticipate that the initial launch from the Vandenberg pad would be in 2013, but would be a Falcon 9 launch — actually, a heavily modified and much larger Falcon 9 v1.1.
+By late 2012, SpaceX continued to anticipate that the initial launch from the Vandenberg pad would be in 2013, but would be a Falcon 9 launch—actually a heavily modified and much larger Falcon 9 v1.1.
 As the pad was nearing completion in February 2013, the first Falcon 9 launch was scheduled for summer 2013 and was finally launched on 29 September 2013.
 This was the maiden flight of the Falcon 9 v1.1 evolution, carrying Canada's CASSIOPE satellite.
 In October 2018, SpaceX landed a Falcon 9 booster on a Vandenberg ground pad for the first time.

+In April 2023, SpaceX leased SLC-6 to begin converting it and adding two first stage landing pads for Falcon 9 and Falcon Heavy launches after the last Delta IV launch there.
+SpaceX expects to begin Falcon 9 launches from SLC-6 in 2025 and Falcon Heavy launches in 2026.

 Boeing X-37B

-The Boeing X-37B, a reusable unmanned spacecraft operated by the Space Force, also known as the Orbital Test Vehicle (OTV), has landed at Vandenberg in the past.
-On 3 December 2010, the X-37B spaceplane successfully landed at the base after 224 days in space thus performing the first autonomous orbital landing onto a runway conducted by a U.S spacecraft.
+The Boeing X-37B, a reusable uncrewed spacecraft operated by the Space Force, also known as the Orbital Test Vehicle (OTV), has landed at Vandenberg in the past.
+On 3 December 2010, the X-37B spaceplane successfully landed at the base after 224 days in space thus performing the first autonomous orbital landing onto a runway conducted by a U.S. spacecraft.
 Since then, the X-37B has successfully landed on the 15,000-foot runway at Vandenberg two more times, on 16 June 2012 after 468 days in orbit and again on 14 October 2014 after 674 days in orbit.
 All of the X-37B missions thus far have been launched from Florida, the first four using expendable Atlas V rockets from Cape Canaveral Space Force Station and the fifth on a reusable SpaceX Falcon 9 from Kennedy Space Center.